COVID-19 (Coronavirus Disease 2019)

 A: Specimens will not expire while at WSLH.
 As long as specimen are stored 2-8 C and we receive them within 72 hours after collection, we will either test immediately or store specimens at -70C to allow for later testing.
 You can also freeze your specimens and ship on dry ice to ensure specimen stability.

-4/1/20 WCLN COVID-19 Webinar and Slides (webinar held on 4/1/20, 12:00 PM Noon) NOTE: Information in this webinar may be outdated due to rapidly evolving situation.
+Information in these webinars may be outdated due to the rapidly evolving situation.
 Please refer to information above for most recent guidance.